12Starlight/Complete-Git-Guide/2_git_basics/1_git_operations.md

 Commits allow us to store different versions (snapshots) of our project in the database.
 This gives us the ability to move to any version of the project by checking out the specific commit.
 This is done using a `pointer` to s specific Tree object in the `Git database`.

+The commit is just a "wrapper" for the Tree object.
+You can have multiple commits/pointers and multiple trees.
+Then you can "check out" these commits and take files out of the `Git Repository` and put them into the `Working Directory`.
+Previously, we used low level commands <kbd>git read-tree `<hash>`</kbd> and
+<kbd>git checkout index</kbd> to accomplish the same thing.

 &nbsp;